owncloud/ocis/docs/extensions-framework/extension-frontend.md

 | Nav items     | Nav items included in the navigation sidebar pointing to their assigned routes. |
 | Store         | A global store which can be accessed by any other extension. |

-In addition to all the Phoenix extension points, we have defined also the following extension points inside of our [files app](https://github.com/owncloud/phoenix/tree/master/apps/files).
+In addition to all the ocis-web extension points, we have defined the following extension points inside of our [files app](https://github.com/owncloud/phoenix/tree/master/apps/files).

 | Name                   | Description |
 | :------------          | :---------- |